BD2KGenomics/toil-scripts/src/toil_scripts/rnaseq_unc/README.md

 ## University of California, Santa Cruz Genomics Institute
 ### Guide: Running UNC Best Practices RNA-seq Pipeline using Toil

+**This pipeline has been deprecated in favor of the CGL RNA-seq pipeline, which is an order of magnitude faster and produces results that are concordant to this pipeline.
+If you'd still like to use this pipeline, you will need to use an earlier version of Toil**

+`pip install toil==3.1.6`

 This guide attempts to walk the user through running this pipeline from start to finish.
-If there are any questions please contact John Vivian (jtvivian@gmail.com).
 If you find any errors or corrections please feel free to make a pull request.
 Feedback of any kind is appreciated.

 ## Overview
 This pipeline accepts a sample.tar file (either by URL or locally) that contains RNA-seq fq.gz data files.
 It assumes